How Often Should You Review Your Business Insurance Coverage?

 Expanding or Downsizing

-One example of when companies need to review their business insurance is during expanding or downsizing.
+One example of when companies need to review their commercial business insurance policy is during expanding or downsizing.
 If you’re moving to a smaller office, chances are high that you don’t need as big of policy as in the past.
 Likewise, a larger space or a bigger staff requires an increase in coverage.
 A review is a great time to determine where your level of risk fits with the current size of your organization.

 Purchasing New Equipment or Hiring New Employees